Naturalization is the process by which an alien becomes an American citizen. It is a voluntary act; naturalization is not required.

 Prior to September 27, 1906, any "court of record" (municipal, county, state, or Federal) could grant United States citizenship.
 Often petitioners went to the court most geographically convenient for them.
 As a general rule, the National Archives does not have naturalization records created in state or local courts.
 However, a few indexes and records have been donated to the National Archives from counties, states, and local courts.
 Researchers should contact the National Archives facility serving the state in which the petitioner resided to determine if records from lower courts are available.
 In certain cases county court naturalization records maintained by the National Archives are available as microfilm publications.
 Records from state and local courts are often at state archives or county historical societies.

-Beginning September 27, 1906, the responsibility for naturalization proceedings was transferred to the Federal courts.
+Beginning September 27, 1906, United States naturalization law imposed a fee structure that encouraged the transfer of naturalization to Federal courts.
 Some lower courts continued the practice for a while.
 Therefore, researchers may need to look at lower courts records if the National Archives does not maintain a record of naturalization from the early to middle 20th century.

 If a naturalization took place in a Federal court, naturalization indexes, declarations of intention (with any accompanying certificates of arrival), and petitions for naturalization usually will be in the National Archives facility serving the state in which the Federal court is located.
 No central index exists.